signalfx/gateway/README.md

 ## Docker

-The proxy comes with a [docker image](Dockerfile) that is built and deployed to [quay.io](https://quay.io/repository/signalfx/gateway).
+The gateway comes with a [docker image](Dockerfile) that is built and deployed to [quay.io](https://quay.io/repository/signalfx/gateway).
 It assumes you will have a gateway.conf file cross mounted to /var/config/gateway/gateway.conf for the docker container.

 ## Config file format

-See the [example config](exampleSfdbproxy.conf) file for an example of how configuration looks.
+See the [example config](exampleGateway.conf) file for an example of how configuration looks.
 Configuration is a JSON file with two important fields:
 ListenFrom and ForwardTo.

 ### ListenFrom

-ListenFrom is where you define what services the proxy will pretend to be and what ports to listen for those services on.
+ListenFrom is where you define what services the gateway will pretend to be and what ports to listen for those services on.

 #### collectd